mewlist/MewCore/README.md

 ### Executing Priority Tasks

 You can execute priority tasks by specifying the priority as the second argument in Enqueue.
-The higher the number, the more prioritized the processing.
+The lower the number, the more prioritized the processing.
 The default value is 0.

 ```csharp
 taskQueue.Enqueue(async ct => { ... }, priority: 1);